 - Once you receive your Statue Cruises ticket, you have up to 3 days to board a cruise.

 - Allow at least 2 hours to visit one island and 5 hours to visit both islands.

 - Expect to pass through airport-level security prior to boarding the ferry.
 Normal wait time to enter the screening facility is generally 30 minutes or more at Battery Park (NY) and 15 minutes at Liberty State Park (NJ).
 Wait times are less during autumn and winter months.

 - Guests who depart after 2pm will only be able to visit either Liberty Island or Ellis Island because there will not be time to visit both landmarks.

-Dining: Snack bars on all boats sell wine, beer, coffee, soda and juice.
+- Dining: Snack bars are available on all boats.
 Liberty Island has multiple food options.
 You may bring a picnic lunch, but large coolers are not allowed past security and no food or beverages are allowed within the Statue of Liberty.